-- F. evaluate how the author's diction and syntax contribute to the mood, voice, and tone of a text; and - G. analyze the effects of rhetorical devices and logical fallacies on the way the text is read and understood. - Composition: listening, speaking, reading, writing, and thinking using multiple textswriting process.
+C. evaluate the author's use of print and graphic features to achieve specific purposes; critique and evaluate how the author's use of language informs and shapes the perception of readers; evaluate the use of literary devices such as paradox, satire, and allegory to achieve specific purposes; evaluate how the author's diction and syntax contribute to the effectiveness of a text; and G. analyze the effects of rhetorical devices and logical fallacies on the way the text is read and understood.
+9. Composition: listening, speaking, reading, writing, and thinking using multiple textswriting process.
 The student uses the writing process recursively to compose multiple texts that are legible and use appropriate conventions.
-The student is expected to: - A. plan a piece of writing appropriate for various purposes and audiences by generating ideas through a range of strategies such as brainstorming, journaling, reading, or discussing; - B. develop drafts into a focused, structured, and coherent piece of writing in timed and open-ended situations by: - using strategic organizational structures appropriate to purpose, audience, topic, and context; and - ii. developing an engaging idea reflecting depth of thought with effective use of rhetorical devices, details, examples, and commentary; - revise drafts to improve clarity, development, organization, style, diction, and sentence fluency, both within and between sentences; - D. edit drafts to demonstrate a command of standard English conventions using a style guide as appropriate; and - E. publish written work for appropriate audiences. - Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
+The student is expected to: A. plan a piece of writing appropriate for various purposes and audiences by generating ideas through a range of strategies such as brainstorming, journaling, reading, or discussing; B. develop drafts into a focused, structured, and coherent piece of writing in timed and open-ended situations by: i. using strategic organizational structures appropriate to purpose, audience, topic, and context; and developing an engaging idea reflecting depth of thought with effective use of rhetorical devices, details, examples, and commentary; C. revise drafts to improve clarity, development, organization, style, diction, and sentence fluency, both within and between sentences; edit drafts to demonstrate a command of standard English conventions using a style guide as appropriate; and publish written work for appropriate audiences.
+10. Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student uses genre characteristics and craft to compose multiple texts that are meaningful.
-The student is expected to: - A. compose literary texts such as fiction and poetry using genre characteristics and craft; - compose informational texts such as explanatory essays, reports, resumes, and personal essays using genre characteristics and craft; - C. compose argumentative texts using genre characteristics and craft; - D. compose correspondence in a professional or friendly structure; - E. compose literary analysis using genre characteristics and craft; and - F. compose rhetorical analysis using genre characteristics and craft. - 11.
-Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
+The student is expected to: A. compose literary texts such as fiction and poetry using genre characteristics and craft; B. compose informational texts such as explanatory essays, reports, resumes, and personal essays using genre characteristics and craft; C. compose argumentative texts using genre characteristics and craft; compose correspondence in a professional or friendly structure; compose literary analysis using genre characteristics and craft; and compose rhetorical analysis using genre characteristics and craft.
+11. Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.
-The student is expected to: - A. develop questions for formal and informal inquiry; - B. critique the research process at each step to implement changes as needs occur and are identified; - C. develop and revise a plan; - $\hbox{D.}\quad \hbox{modify the major research question as necessary to refocus the research plan};$ - locate relevant sources; - F. synthesize information from a variety of sources; - G. examine sources for: - i. credibility, bias, and accuracy; and - faulty reasoning such as post hoc-ad hoc, circular reasoning, red herring, and assumptions; - H. display academic citations, including for paraphrased and quoted text, and use source materials ethically to avoid plagiarism; and - use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.
+The student is expected to: A. develop questions for formal and informal inquiry; B. critique the research process at each step to implement changes as needs occur and are identified; develop and revise a plan; modify the major research question as necessary to refocus the research plan; locate relevant sources; synthesize information from a variety of sources;